taotriad/BabySomnia/README.md

 ## Introduction

+*The goal of this guide is to be helpful.*

-This guide is aimed at people who just stumbled upon Dreamcatcher, people who have been told that they *should* stumble upon Dreamcatcher, people who have been requested to react to Dreamcatcher, etc.
+This guide is aimed at people who just stumbled upon Dreamcatcher, people who have been told that they *should* stumble upon Dreamcatcher, people who have been requested to react to Dreamcatcher, etc., or even just people who want to contribute to this guide to make it better.

-The guide makes the assumption that you have a fairly limited, or non-existing, exposure to Dreamcatcher, or at least to their music videos and history.
+The guide makes the assumption that you have a fairly limited, or even non-existing, exposure to Dreamcatcher, or at least to their music videos and history.
 Having heard their music without seeing the videos is OK.
 Having seen random TikTok clips or other clips also won't interfere with the general flow outlined here.